 The semilinear heat equation with non instantaneous impulses \textbf{(NII)}, memory and delay is considered and its approximate controllability is obtained.
 This is done by employing a technique that avoids fixed point theorems and pulls back the control solution to a fixed curve in a short time interval.
-We demonstrate, once again, that the controllability of a system is robust under the influence of non instantaneous impulses, memory and delays.
-In support, a numerical example with simulation for a linear heat equation is given to validate the obtained controllability result for the linear part.
-Finally we present some open problems and a possible general framework to study the controllability of non instantaneous impulsive \textbf{(NII)} semilinear equations.
+We demonstrate, once again, that the controllability of the system is robust under the influence of non instantaneous impulses, memory and delays.
+Finally, we present some open problems and a possible general framework to study the controllability of non instantaneous impulses semilinear systems.

 \subjclass[2010]{93B05, 34G20, 35R12} \keywords{Semilinear Heat equation, Non instantaneous impulsive, Approximate Controllability, Evolution equation with memory and Delay }